2016 Alfa Indonesia DHC-4 crash: Background

 Infrastructure is an ongoing issue in Eastern Indonesia.
 For the past few years, the Indonesian Government had concentrated its development on the island of Java and Sumatra, causing a disparity in infrastructure on the east of Indonesia.
 After Joko Widodo was elected as president, the government then started to spread infrastructure development around Eastern Indonesia.
 Under the same program, airport development and the frequency of essential flights were increased in less developed areas in Papua.

-In September 2016, to decrease the oil price in Puncak Regency, the government bought a DHC-4 Caribou to the region.
+In September 2016, to decrease the oil price in Puncak Regency, the government brought a DHC-4 Caribou to the region.

 Aircraft

 The aircraft involved in the crash was a PEN Turbo DHC-4T Turbo Caribou, a de Havilland Canada DHC-4 Caribou modified with Pratt & Whitney Canada PT6-67A turboprop engines.
 Built in 1971, it first flew in modified form in September 2014.
-In May 2016 the aircraft was delivered to Indonesia, and entered service in September.
+In May 2016, the aircraft was delivered to Indonesia, and entered service in September.
 It was registered in Indonesia as PK-SWW.
 It was jointly owned by the Indonesian government and the Puncak Regency local government.
 The four crew on board were Indonesians.